AR-js-org/AR.js-Docs/docs/ui-events.md

 - need only few clicks, not very reliable
 - have to click on very few entities on screen
-- clicks work only on the center of the screen, not at the angles, so beware that your entities, to be clicked, should be great enough and not positioned on angles.
+- clicks work only on the center of the screen, not at the angles, so beware that your entities, to be clicked, should be big enough and not positioned on angles.

-What I suggest is that you have always to remember that AR.js is Web AR, that means, you can use **any** DOM elements interactions you want.
+Always remember that AR.js is Web AR, that means, you can use **any** DOM elements interactions you want.
-They work perfectly and most of the times, the Overlayed DOM content interaction is enough for common needs.
+Such interactions work perfectly and most of the times, the Overlayed DOM content interaction is enough for common needs.

 ## Handle clicks on AR content

-We can use click/touch interactions through raycaster, following [A-Frame Docs](https://aframe.io/docs/1.0.0/introduction/interactions-and-controllers.html).
+We can use click/touch interactions through Raycaster, following [A-Frame Docs](https://aframe.io/docs/1.0.0/introduction/interactions-and-controllers.html).

 We can register an event listener for any a-frame entity.
 So this method works also for Marker Based, Image Tracking and Location Based.
-We will show it on a Location Based examples, registering the click on `a-entity` - so the same can be done with `a-marker` or `a-nft`.
+We will show it on a Location Based examples, registering the click on `a-entity` - the same can be done with `a-marker` or `a-nft`.

 ```html
 <!DOCTYPE html>